 Hedy says: “All creative people want to do the unexpected.”

 2. Ameenah Gurib Fakim

-Bibi Ameenah Firdaus Gurib-Fakim, was born in 1959 in Mauritus, the country for which she now serves as the first woman President.
-She is a biodiversity scientist who has spent countless hours researching and documenting the indigenous plants of Mauritus and their medicinal and nutritive properties.
+Bibi Ameenah Firdaus Gurib-Fakim was born in 1959 in Mauritius, the country for which she now serves as the first woman President.
+She is a biodiversity scientist who has spent countless hours researching and documenting the indigenous plants of Mauritius and their medicinal and nutritive properties.
 She has held many high positions in the fields of both politics and science and was awarded the 2007 UNESCO Award for Women in Science.

 Be Like Ameenah

 Develop their love of plants at a young age with this super cool transformation of a mere cardboard box into a natural lightbox.
 Gather local plants, leaves and flowers to make yours.

 Ameenah says: “My dream is to be a voice from a part of the world that is rarely listened to, speaking on behalf of a part of the planet that is often overlooked.”

 photo: James S. Davis via Wikimedia commons

 Grace Brewster Murray Hopper (1906-1992) was one of the first computer programmers ever in the U.S. A Navy Rear Admiral, in 1944 she worked on the Harvard Mark I Computer and invented the first compiler for computer programming language.
 In other words, she figured out how to explain computer code to mere humans (and how to program a computer to do what humans want).
 In the 1940s!!!
 She continued working for the Navy and later for other government agencies as a high-ranking official.
 She even worked as a senior consultant to a private company until she died at the age of 85.